How to Limewash Brick + Mistakes to Avoid

 I tried multiple things to fix this problem:

-1. First, I tried to just paint into the cracks
+• First, I just tried to paint in the cracks with the same brush.
+It just didn’t work.

 4. Don’t Start in the Front of Your House